teamshares/service_action/README.md

 # ServiceAction

-Just spinning this up -- not yet released (i.e. doc updates to come later).
+Just spinning this up -- not yet released (i.e. doc updates in flight).

-## Notes
+## Rough Notes
 set up configuration to log at info level for all:

     Action.configure do |c|